nanderh/NASindex/README.md

 As soon as that's all done make it into a search service.

-And as a sample output I included a SQLite database from just before I switched to MySQL, some hosts might not be live anymore.
+And as a sample output I included an export from the MySQL table that contains IP addresses and root folder, some root folders might not be present as the crawler hasn't gone by.